Nighthawk Custom: Tactical rifle

 For a limited time, Nighthawk built custom precision rifles.
 Because Nighthawk was one of the sponsors for the annual International Sniper Competition at Fort Benning, Georgia, they built a precision rifle.
 Nighthawk took inspiration from the rifles present at the Competition to offer a precision rifle to their customers.
 Nighthawk took these rifles one step further and created their tactical rifle range.
 With the option of either bolt-on or integral Picatinny rail, the rifles were able to be customized with scopes and different finishes.
 The finish was Perma Kote.
 The rifle were able to be finished in camouflage or a customized color scheme.
 The rifles were able to be chambered in a variety of calibers ranging from .222 Remington to .338 Lapua Magnum.

 Tactical shotgun

-Nighthawk offers customizable shotgun services including a massive range of add-on products and peripherals which are external and internal.
+Nighthawk offers customizable shotgun services including a range of add-on products and peripherals which are external and internal.
 The gun is built from a stock Remington 870.